 Hematology: Myelodysplastic syndrome — Chemotherapy and immunotherapy.
-Treatment abroad
+Treatment

 The tactics of dealing with myelodysplastic syndrome (MDS) is developed individually, focusing on the patient's condition.
 Chemotherapy and immune therapy is usually recommended for patients from the group of medium and high risk.
 In some cases, such treatment is preceded by bone marrow transplantation.